Measuring call center metrics is a delicate balancing act.

 These are classic measures of call centers.
 That’s because they’re key to effective call center operations.
 They tell you how accessible your agents are to customers.
 They also tie the results you need to the resources you want.

 But be careful.
-Solid performance here isn’t perfection.
+The solid performance here isn’t perfection.
 Call centers with good service levels and response times can still be wasting resources, increasing workloads, and providing poor quality.

 Self-service capabilities cut costs and enhance efficiencies.
 They also free up agents to assist customers with more complex issues.
 But keep an eye on how well your self-service systems treat customers.